Ascaridia Galli (Roundworm Large) Heavy Infection in Laying Hens

 - Liveability and egg quality

-- Removal of droppings from feeders and drinkers and pasture rotation and regular anti-parasite treatment (as locally approved), especially in young birds and Free range production system.
+- Use of modern anthelminthics to effectively kill both larve and adult worms.
+Removal of droppings from feeders and drinkers and pasture rotation and regular anti-parasite treatment (as locally approved), especially in young birds and Free range production system.
 The nutritional state of the bird also influence the development of immunity.
 Diets high in vitamins A and B (complex) increase the fowl's resistance to A. galli.
 Increasing levels of dietary calcium and lysine decreased the length and number of worms recovered.

 - Suggested Actions